Liechtenstein at the 2024 Winter Youth Olympics

-Liechtenstein is scheduled to compete at the 2024 Winter Youth Olympics in Gangwon, South Korea, from January 19 to February 1, 2024.
+Liechtenstein competed at the 2024 Winter Youth Olympics in Gangwon, South Korea, from January 19 to February 1, 2024.
 This will be Liechtenstein's fourth appearance at the Winter Youth Olympic Games, having competed at every Games since the inaugural edition in 2012.

 The Liechtenstein team consisted of two male athletes competing in two sports.
 Alpine skier Noah Gianesini was the country's flagbearer during the opening ceremony.

 Competitors

 The following is the list of number of competitors (per gender) participating at the games per sport/discipline.